 A mythic and emotionally charged hero’s journey, “Dune” tells the story of Paul Atreides, a brilliant and gifted young man born into a great destiny beyond his understanding, who must travel to the most dangerous planet in the universe to ensure the future of his family and his people.
 As malevolent forces explode into conflict over the planet’s exclusive supply of the most precious resource in existence—a commodity capable of unlocking humanity’s greatest potential—only those who can conquer their fear will survive.

-DUNE is both very simple — it's the story of a power struggle over one planet and its single major resource — and a little bit complicated.
+DUNE is both very simple — it's the story of a power struggle over one planet and the major resource it produces, which the universe relies on — and a little bit complicated.
 Mostly, it seems more complicated than it is because of all the names and unique factions.

 In DUNE, humanity has spread to many planets in the universe.
 Travel between the planets is enabled by a spice — we'll just call it "spice," as most characters do — which helps so-called Navigators plot paths through space.
-Spice is found only on one planet: Arrakis, commonly called Dune thanks to an almost exclusively desert ecosystem.
-Spice is essential to interstellar travel, which makes it the most valuable stuff in the universe, which makes Arrakis the most valuable place in the universe.
+Spice is found only on one planet: Arrakis, commonly called Dune thanks to an ecosystem which is almost exclusively desert.
+Spice is essential to interstellar travel, which makes spice the most valuable commodity in the universe, which makes Arrakis the most valuable place in the universe.

 Planetary systems are ruled by an Emperor, Shaddam V, who has power because he maintains a hold on spice production and distribution.
 For years, the Emperor has allowed the ruthless Harkonnen bloodline to rule Dune.
 As the first novel begins, however, Dune is being handed over to a new family, the Atreides, who also happen to be the sworn enemies of the Harkonnens.
 Duke Leto Atreides, his consort Jessica, and their son Paul travel to Dune to assume the seat of power.

 But wait!
-Is this all part of a behind the scenes plot, all oriented around control of the spice?
+Is this all part of a behind-the-scenes plot oriented around control of the spice?
 Probably!
 Meanwhile, Paul's mother, the Lady Jessica, is part of a society of women called the Bene Gesserit.
 They do a lot of things, most of which have to do with manipulating power behind the scenes.
 They believe in the coming of a messiah, the Kiwsatz Haderach, which is basically a male child who can do all the things a Bene Gesserit woman can do, and more.
 Jessica has begun to wonder if her son Paul is that messiah.

 Oh yeah, there are giant sandworms that roam beneath the deserts of Arrakis.
-The only people who know much about the worms are the Fremen — the native people who live on the planet.
-Their eyes are permanently colored blue thanks to long-term exposure to the spice, and they are able to harness worms as steeds — even specimens that are dozens of meters long.
+The only people who know much about the worms are the Fremen natives.
+Fremen eyes are permanently colored blue thanks to long-term exposure to the spice, and they are able to harness worms as steeds — even specimens that are dozens of meters long.
 The sandworms look really cool on the big screen, too.
-You see one right at the end of the trailer embedded above.

 With the basics of the story outlined, take a deep breath because there are a lot of great actors in the DUNE cast.